tsinghua-fib-lab/pycityagent/examples/memory/memory.md

 **Raises:**

 - **ValueError**: If an invalid mode is provided.
-- **AttributeError**: If the key is not found in any of the memory sections.
+- **KeyError**: If the key is not found in any of the memory sections.

 ### `get_top_k`